AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-03.md

 To make sure we control what is visible and accessible from the outside, we won't return the bot object but only the functions that need to be usable.
 In our case right now this is only the `bot.load()` function.

-Add a return {} to the createBot function and only define one attribue, start, that will call a function
+Add a return {} to the createBot function and only define one attribue as `start()` that will call the load function.

+This is often referred to as the Reveal Module Pattern

 ![](https://i.imgur.com/fHXD7DH.png)